-The Remuneration Policy provides the principles for remuneration decisionmaking, ensuring overall alignment with business needs.
+The Remuneration Policy provides the principles for remuneration decision-making, ensuring overall alignment with business needs.
 The policy can be found on Meridian's website.

 Meridian also has a policy under which participants in the executive long term incentive plan are not permitted to enter into transactions (through the use of derivatives or otherwise) that limit the economic risk of participating in the plan.
-More information on remuneration can be found on pages 48-50 of the FY17 annual report.
+More information on remuneration can be found on pages 77 to 84 of the FY19 integrated report.